 Testing and Quality Assurance

-The user’s journey, their interaction with your platform, can reveal potential bottlenecks in their shopping experience.
-Before broadcasting your migration success, a prudent step would be to collect feedback.
-Maybe from a select group of loyal users or testers.
+The user’s journey and interaction with your platform can reveal potential bottlenecks in their shopping experience.
+Before broadcasting your migration success, it would be prudent to collect feedback, maybe from a select group of loyal users or testers.
 Their insights can help catch those pesky issues that are easy to overlook.

 Training and Support